rikenshah/rikenshah.github.io/_posts/articles/2017-03-16-competitive-programming-notes.md

 }
 ```

-- Remove all occurences of a character in a string
+- Remove all occurences of a character in a string / or an element from a vector

 ```
 str.erase(std::remove(str.begin(), str.end(), 'a'), str.end());

+// for an element of an array
+nums.erase( remove( nums.begin(), nums.end(), val ), nums.end() );
+// nums.end() is updated here after all removed elements are moved to end of the vector

 // Or using boost libraries
 #include <boost/algorithm/string.hpp>